CONNECT-Solution/CONNECT/README.md

 ------------
 1. Fork it.
-2. Clone the repo (`git clone --recursive <REPO_URL>/CONNECT.git`) 2a.
-If you already have the repo and need to update to the latest, use:
+2. Clone the repo (`git clone --recursive <REPO_URL>/CONNECT.git`)
+3. If you already have the repo and need to update to the latest, use:
     - `git pull`
-    - `git submodule update --recursive`
+    - `git submodule update --init --recursive`
 4. Create a branch (`git checkout -b my_feature`)
 5. Commit your changes (`git commit -am "Added new feature"`)
 6. Push to the branch (`git push origin my_feature`)